 Computer and Internet access required.
 Students must have regular access to a computer and be able to use computer skills to successfully complete this course.
 Many problems instructors and students run into stem from mis-configured browsers, incorrect software versions, pop-up blockers, and other issues.
 Most of these issues can be prevented by performing the browser tune up before the course or once a problem arises.
 Often students find it easier to use Mozilla Firefox, Google Chrome, or Safari rather than Internet Explorer; for some applications Internet Explorer may work well.

 Course Materials

-The required text for this course is: Accelerating Learning for All, PreK-8 Equity in Action by Rebecca McKinney and Colleen Urik.
+Text: Accelerating Learning for All, PreK-8 Equity in Action, by Rebecca McKinney and Colle Wolfe.

 Outline of topics to be presented in each module

 Module One: Brain imaging, neurons and sub-cortical structures